quill5966/econ-impact-map/README.md

 An interactive web app that visualizes **macroeconomic causal loops** — how major economic themes (Fed Policy, Inflation, Labor, etc.) influence each other — and lets you simulate **scenario shocks** to see how impacts propagate through the system.

-> **Note:** This application is intended to be run locally for educational purposes and is **not published publicly** strictly due to third-party copyright restrictions on some of the underlying economic index data.
+> **Note:** The published version of this application excludes FRED data due to third-party copyright restrictions on some of the underlying economic index data.

 ## Quick Start